 Isabelle Courchesne, Sustainable Development Project Officer

 Isabelle has completed a Bachelor’s degree in biology with a concentration in marine biology at Laval University in 2014.
 To push further her understanding of the impacts of climate change on northern marine ecosystems, she began a master’s degree in biology that she finished in 2017.
 During her master, she worked several times in polar regions, particularly in the Canadian Arctic.
 Her passion for protecting the environment and sharing knowledge on this subject led her to join the FNQLSDI team in November 2017 as a project manager.
-Isabelle is currently working on a portrait of renewable energy projects in First Nations communities and is now devoted to coastal habitats protection in collaboration with indigenous organization and impacted communities.
+Isabelle worked on a portrait of renewable energy projects in First Nations communities and is now devoted to coastal habitats protection in collaboration with indigenous organization and impacted communities.

 Lydia-Juliette Picard, Consultation Project Officer

 Lydia-Juliette is a member of the Innu Nation.
 She completed a Bachelor’s degree in international studies and modern languages and a certificate in Political Sciences at Laval University.
 Her interests range from international relations and humanitarian cooperation to the preservation and the promotion of cultures and languages.
-Sensitive to First Nations issues, she works since her arrival in November 2017 on the FNQLSDI Sustainable Development Strategy.
-She will complete a certificate in Political Sciences in 2018.
+Sensitive to First Nations issues, she joined the FNQLSDI in November 2017 to work on the FNQLSDI Sustainable Development Strategy.
+She now works with the Center of Expertise in Consultations since April 2018.

 Anabel Caissy, Waste Management Project Officer

 Anabel holds a bachelor’s degree in Natural and Built Environments at Laval University and a technical diploma in bioecologie.
 With her different experiences, she has gained a diversified background in environment and particularly in the public sector and University research.
 Recently, she worked on the implementation of a pilot composting project for an MRC.
 Anabel joined the FNQLSDI’s team in November 2017 as a waste management project officer.
 She is currently developing awareness tools that are adapted to the contexts and needs of communities and is carrying out educational activities for young people in various First Nations school.